-I am a Postdoctoral Research Associate at the Institute of Astronomy at the University of Cambridge and a Junior Research Fellow at Christ's College, Cambridge.
-In October 2018 I will take up a Leverhulme Early Career Fellowship part-supported by the Newton Trust.
+I am a Leverhulme Early Career Fellow (part-supported by the Newton Trust) at the Institute of Astronomy at the University of Cambridge and a Junior Research Fellow at Christ's College, Cambridge.
 From 2011-2014 I read for a DPhil in Theoretical Astrophysics in the Rudolf Peierls Centre for Theoretical Physics at the University of Oxford under the supervision of Prof. James Binney.

 I am interested in the dynamics of the Milky Way and the development of techniques to help us understand the structure and formation of the Galaxy.
 There is a brief description of what I do below.
 For other information, check out my cv.

 The central regions of our Galaxy are hard to study due to dust extinction and high source density.
 There is a bar at the centre of the Galaxy but it has not yet been mapped out in full detail.
 In particular, the number of stars for which we have accurate 3d velocities is low.
 Using a combination of the infra-red VVV survey fixed to an absolute reference frame with the Gaia data we have measured 2d velocities over the entire bar region.
 This can be converted into 3d kinematic maps like the one shown.

 Using this data and a novel technique, we have been able to measure the pattern speed of the bar from transverse velocity data for the first time.

 The motions of the stars in our Galaxy today tell us something about its dynamical state.
 However, the history of our Galaxy is tied up in the compositions of the stars.
 These internal properties do not change throughout the life of the stars, whereas a star can move around in the Galaxy considerably during its lifetime.